Your cart is empty.

 Prematurely stopping your Colour process means your Hair Colour will not reach its full potential, not lifting or depositing enough Colour pigment or covering Greys.

 Yes, particularly after Colouring with Dark and Red Hair Colours.

 The Hair around your face will absorb the Colour easier because it’s often a lot finer and more porous compared to the rest of your Hair.

 Grey Hair can be resilient and resistant to Colour absorbing the Colour differently than the rest of your Hair.
 Next time you Colour your Hair, apply your Colour mixture to your Grey areas first.

 You should rinse your Hair thoroughly in warm water until the water runs clear, generally around 3 - 5 minutes.
 Follow with a good shampoo, really lathering your scalp and condition as normal.

-You may Naturally throw Red or your Hair is prone to going Warm when Colouring.
-Your choice of Developer and Colour can encourage Warmth as well.
-You can use the My Hairdresser Toner Kit to help Tone the Warmer Hair.In future, choose to Colour your Hair with Natural or Ash / Beige Colour to Tone your Hair when Colouring.
+You may Naturally throw Warmth when Colouring and your Developer and Colour can encourage Warmth as well.
+Use a Toner Kit to help Tone any unwanted Warmth.In the future, choose a Hair Colour with Natural or Cool Colour to Tone your Hair when Colouring.